ansys/pyscadeone/doc/source/api/svc/navigation/visitor.rst

 * The :py:meth:`SwanVisitor.visit` which is the entry point to start visiting an object.
 * The methods *SwanVisitor.visit_<class_name>(swan_obj: object, owner: object, property: str)*.
 There is one such method for each Swan classes.
-The :py:meth:`SwanVisitor.visit` method calls the private :py:meth:`SwanVisitor._visit` method which dispatches the Swan object argument to the proper *SwanVisitor.visit_<class_name>* method.
+The :py:meth:`SwanVisitor.visit` method calls the private ``SwanVisitor._visit`` method which dispatches the Swan object argument to the proper *SwanVisitor.visit_<class_name>* method.
 Arguments of *SwanVisitor.visit_<class_name>* are:

   * *swan_obj*: the visited object.